robing1/learngit/readme.txt

-git is a version control system. git is free software.
+git is a version control system and very useful. git is free software and is very easy.